What Is CCTV Monitoring

 9. Emergency Buttons:

-Some systems include panic buttons or emergency buttons that allow homeowners to summon help quickly in case of an emergency.
+Some systems include panic or emergency buttons, which allow homeowners to summon help quickly in an emergency.

 10. Environmental Monitoring: